hyman-m/tinyrpc/README.md

 ## License

-rosedb is licensed under the term of the [BSD 2-Clause License](https://github.com/zehuamama/tinyrpc/blob/main/LICENSE)
+tinyrpc is licensed under the term of the [BSD 2-Clause License](https://github.com/zehuamama/tinyrpc/blob/main/LICENSE)